Email Channel

 - You want tickets to appear immediately in the team's queue with no intermediate processing.

-FLOW routing
+Flow routing

 Emails enter a conversation flow, which processes the ticket through automated steps before it reaches an agent.
 Conversation flows can perform automated triage—categorizing tickets, setting priority, collecting additional information, or routing to different teams based on conditions.
-Use FLOW routing when:
+Use Flow routing when:

 - You receive high email volume and need automated categorization or priority assignment.